ESSI-Lab/DAB/README.md

 <div> Icons appearing on this page are made by <a href="https://www.freepik.com" title="Freepik"> Freepik </a> from <a href="https://www.flaticon.com/" title="Flaticon">www.flaticon.com</a></div>

 <br/>

-Altough we have made our best effort to give the appropriate credits, some entries might be missing or incorrect: you are welcome to report to ESSI-Lab any of such issues you might find.
+Altough we have made our best effort to give the appropriate credits, some entries might be missing or incorrect: you are welcome to report to ESSI-Lab any of such issues you might identifiy.

 </details>